What are Broader Impacts?

 - COSEE Broader Impacts Wizard – Resource from COSEE (Centers for Ocean Sciences Education Excellence) which takes users through a five-step process to create a BI statement.

 How Can I Get Involved?

 There are many organizations both at Florida State and in the Tallahassee community with whom you can partner to conduct broader impacts activities.
 Broadly, these fall into the areas of Community Outreach, Science Communication, Student Education, Research Commercialization, and Project Evaluation.
-Come to the Fair and meet individuals from the different areas.
 Even if you don't have a project in mind now, these connections can be beneficial later.